 This is by no means a comprehensive guide on how to make sake.
 It’s a shortened version of a much more complex series of processes.
 If you really want to invest in this craft I suggest you pick up the book Sake (USA): The complete guide to American Sake

-If Fred’s book is a little too pricey you might want to print up these sheets and read them over.
+If Fred’s book is a little too pricey you might want to print up these sheets and read them over (this process is directly adapted from his work).
 He discusses all of the steps you see me do in greater detail.
 Here is a link to that page: https://homebrewsake.com/FredEckhardtSRC43NEW.pdf

 Let’s talk about koji for a minute.
 There are 2 ways you can approach the koji ingredient for sake.
 The first is to buy koji rice online already made.
 This is by far the easiest method.
 You will need about 8.5 cups of koji rice for this recipe.
 If you want to experiment with koji in other recipes then I highly suggest you make it yourself.
 This method is a little more work but once you start producing koji you can effectively make it forever.
 This is what we do.
 In order to make it yourself you’ll need koji spores.